schwa/SwiftSimulation/README.md

-# Simulation
+# SwiftSimulation

-A description of this package.
+A micro-framework for running time or step based simulations.